-Esmeralda is a unique interdisciplinary choral conductor working in theatre, music, architecture and art all over the world with composers, directors and artists like David Lang, Nils Frahm, CocoRosie, Susan Philipsz, Robert Wilson, Peter Liversidge, Mira Calix and many more.
+Esmeralda is a unique interdisciplinary choral conductor and multi-award winning composer working in film, theatre, architecture and art all over the world with composers, directors and contemporary artists like Yoko Ono, David Lang, Nils Frahm, CocoRosie, Susan Philipsz, Robert Wilson, Peter Liversidge, Mira Calix, Peter Raeburn and more.
 She has specialised in voice ensembles and sound and is highly experienced in large scale productions and sight-specific projects.
-She is the face of innovative choral projects in the U.K. and a pioneer in choral interdisciplinary projects:
+She is the face of innovative choral projects in the U.K. and a pioneer in choral interdisciplinary projects.